LuanRT/BgUtils/README.md

   return poToken;
 ```

 The result will be a sequence of bytes, with a length of around 110-128 bytes.
-Convert it to a string and you'll have a valid PoToken!
+Base64 encode it and you'll have your PoToken!